aambrioso1/presentations/programming_hcc_2022/programming_for_math_HCC_2022.md

 ### Introduction to Python
-(a) Description
+* Description
-(b) Some ways to run a Python program
+* Some ways to run a Python program
-(i) Install Python on your system from Python.org and use a text editor (ii) Install Anaconda
+** Install Python on your system from Python.org and use a text editor ** Install Anaconda
-(iii) Open an account with PythonAnywhere.com
+** Open an account with PythonAnywhere.com
-(iv)  Install the PyCharm IDE
+** Install the PyCharm IDE
-(v)  Install Visual Studio Code and the Python extension
+** Install Visual Studio Code and the Python extension

 ### Language basics
 * print